HackYourFutureBelgium/React_2025/react2/week1/lesson-plan.md

 - **Render fetched data in the component**
   - Display the fetched photos and captions in the component

-### 3. Routing and Navigation Exercise (15 minutes)
+### 3. Routing and Navigation Exercise (10 minutes)

-- **Create a navigation menu using the useRouter hook and when a user clicks on a link it navigates them to the relevant page with the router instead of a link**
-  - Create a navigation menu with links to different pages
-  - Use the `useRouter` hook to handle navigation
-  - Implement redirects when a link is clicked

 - **Create a blog website with dynamic routes to different blog posts**
   - Create a route /blogs that displays blogs
-  - Create a dynamic route for a blog post that displays the title from the route
+  - Create a dynamic route for a blog post that displays the title from the route.
+For example, `/blogs/my-new-post` should dynamically display "My New Post".
+Hint: Look at `usePathName`.

 - **Create a page that displays a NASA EPIC image on a different date depending on a query string parameter received**
   - Use the [NASA API](https://api.nasa.gov/#EPIC) to fetch EPIC images